Open Access

 Usual On-Therapy Ranges

 In this section we present the usual on-therapy ranges of trough and peak levels of DOAC doses approved in most regulatory regions.
-A more detailed description of the results of each meta-analytic model is provided in [Supporting Information File 4] (available in online version only), which includes the number of studies and patients available, measures of heterogeneity, as well as the ranges of the less commonly used dosing regimens.
+A more detailed description of the results of each meta-analytic model is provided in [Supporting Information File 4] (available in the online version), which includes the number of studies and patients available, measures of heterogeneity, as well as the ranges of the less commonly used dosing regimens.

 Apixaban: [Fig. 2] illustrates the usual on-therapy ranges of both trough and peak concentrations for the two approved dosing regimens of apixaban.

-Zoom Image
+Zoom

 Fig. 2 Median (and 10th–90th percentiles) of drug levels for apixaban.
 The squares represent the pooled median values, the solid bold lines the pooled estimates for the 10th to 90th percentile range, and the whiskers the interval from the lower bound of the 95% CI of the pooled 10th percentile (left side) to the upper bound of the 95% CI of the pooled 90th percentile value (right side).
 P10 10th percentile; P90 90th percentile; CI, confidence interval; DOAC, direct oral anticoagulant; No., number. *Some studies reported on multiple subgroups of patients.
-Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE method;[60] [61] the interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentiles).[64]
+Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE method;[60] [61] The interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentiles).[64]

 For the 5 mg twice daily dose of apixaban, the pooled estimate for the usual on-therapy range (10th to 90th percentile range) of trough levels is 58 to 206 ng/mL, with lower and upper bounds of the 95% CI for 10th and 90th percentiles, respectively, of 46 and 236 ng/mL.
 The corresponding range for peak levels is 132 to 343 ng/mL, with lower and upper bounds of the 95% CIs for 10th and 90th percentiles, respectively, of 109 and 371 ng/mL.

 Dabigatran: [Fig. 3] illustrates the usual on-therapy ranges of both trough and peak concentrations for the two commonly approved dosing regimens of dabigatran (i.e., 110 mg twice daily and 150 mg twice daily).
-The usual on-therapy ranges of all three available dabigatran dosing regimens, which includes the 75 mg twice daily dose, are presented in [Fig S2] of [Supporting Information File 4] (available in online version only).
+The usual on-therapy ranges of all three available dabigatran dosing regimens, which includes the 75 mg twice daily dose, are presented in [Fig S2] of [Supporting Information File 4] (available in the online version).

-Zoom Image
+Zoom

 Fig. 3 Median (and 10th–90th percentiles) of drug levels for dabigatran.
-The usual on-therapy ranges of the 75 mg twice daily dose are presented in [Supplementary Fig. S2] of [Supporting Information File 4] [available in online version only].
+The usual on-therapy ranges of the 75 mg twice daily dose are presented in [Supplementary Fig. S2] of [Supporting Information File 4] [available in the online version].
 The squares represent the pooled median values, the solid bold lines the pooled estimates for the 10th to 90th percentile range, and the whiskers the interval from the lower bound of the 95% CI of the pooled 10th percentile (left side) to the upper bound of the 95% CI of the pooled 90th percentile value (right side).
 P10 10th percentile; P90 90th percentile; CI confidence interval; DOAC direct oral anticoagulant; No. number. *Some studies reported on multiple subgroups of patients.
-Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE-method;[60] [61] the interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]
+Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE-method;[60] [61] The interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]

 For the 110 mg twice daily dose of dabigatran, the pooled estimate for the usual on-therapy range (10th to 90th percentile range) of trough levels is 35 to 138 ng/mL, with lower and upper bounds of the 95% CIs for 10th and 90th percentiles, respectively, of 29 and 157 ng/mL.
 The corresponding range for peak levels is 65 to 223 ng/mL, with lower and upper bounds of the 95% CIs for 10th and 90th percentiles, respectively, of 51 and 265 ng/mL.